 Q2: Editing of video content and finalizing patient-facing handouts.
 Translating handouts into the Spanish Language and adding Spanish captions on videos.

 Q3: Creation of CME content for physicians.
-This would include video creation and REDCAP pre- and post-surveys.
+This would include video creation and REDCap pre- and post-surveys.

 Q4: Optimizing and finalizing CME content creation.
 Publishing all content onto the Osher Collaborative Website.